waqasdilawar/quickstart-flink/README.md

 ### 3. Automated Catalog Initialization

 The `polaris-setup` container automates the creation of catalogs, namespaces, and tables.
-It now creates two tables to support the routing logic:
+It now creates two tables to support the routing logic.
+Both tables are partitioned by `day(timestamp)` to optimize query performance and manage file sizes.

 - **`profanity_messages`**: Stores messages identified as containing profanity.
 - **`safe_messages`**: Stores clean messages.